Deep Learning, Literature, and Aesthetic Meaning, With Applications to Modernist Studies

 2. …With Applications to Modernist Studies

 The proposition that a work of art can model the manifold structure of a real-world distribution is particularly useful as key to Modernist aesthetic theory and practice, in as much as Modernism is associated with a focus on abstract, diffused, ineffable structures of meaning bound to a work’s overall aesthetic form rather than on the more direct fruits of a work’s narrative, rhetorical, and lyrical communication.
-Specifically, the concept of a trained autoencoder’s manifold provides a strong conceptual interface between three major critical approaches to Modernist works’ ‘abstract, diffused, ineffable’ structures of meanings:
+Specifically, the concept of a trained autoencoder’s manifold provides a strong conceptual interface between three major critical approaches to Modernist works’ ‘abstract, diffused, ineffable’ structures of meanings.
+The three approaches that concern us are as follows:

 A) A cultural-Phenomenological approach to Modernist works as portraits of moods or ‘Stimmungen’ (subjects’ representation-spaces), nowadays very actively at play in literary studies. (cf. Sianne Ngai, Jonathan Flatley)